chenxingqiang/YiRage/docs/transpiler/transpiler.md

 }
 ```

 The "Runtime" is a header-only library that provides a set of useful kernels & device functions for the transpiled code.
-Although it's located at `include/mirage/transpiler/runtime`, code in Mirage does not include it.
+Although it's located at `include/yirage/transpiler/runtime`, code in YiRage does not include it.
 Instead, the generated code will include the "Runtime" library (`runtime.h`), and can call various functions inside it (like we called `kn::gemm` in the example above).
 It's the joint effort of the "Transpiler" and the "Runtime" that makes the generated code efficient and correct.

 Besides, the transpiler also contains a set of tests to ensure the correctness and performance of the generated code.
 It's located under `tests/transpiler`.